 There are a few chains about, but one can hardly begrudge Argentinian steakhouse mega-players Gaucho their spot (64 Heath Street), especially as their Hampstead branch is now running 'Doggy Sundays' whereby hounds are welcome on specific dates.

 With yummy mummies aplenty, there is no shortage of coffee shops in the area.
 Of course, Nero, Starbucks et al. are present, but for something more traditional head to The Coffee Cup (74 Hampstead High Street) which bills itself as one of the oldest in all of town.
 Ginger & White (41-51 Perrins Court) is a great little spot for properly decent coffee and a handful of tempting snacks.
-Nearby the patisserie chain Maison Blanc (76 Hampstead High Street) is always popular, as is the Gail's (64 Hampstead High Street).
+Gail's (64 Hampstead High Street) is always popular too.

 If white tablecloths and candles are your thing, you could do worse than book a table at Mimmo La Bufala (45a South End Road) owned and run by one of the brothers behind worldwide chain Fratelli di Bufala.
 Get the Ossobucco.